Transforming H&E images into IHC: A Variance-Penalized GAN for Precision Oncology

 \section{Abstract}

 The overexpression of the human epidermal growth factor receptor 2 (HER2) in breast cells is a key driver of HER2-positive breast cancer, a highly aggressive subtype requiring precise diagnosis and targeted therapy.
 Immunohistochemistry (IHC) is the standard technique for HER2 assessment but is costly, labor-intensive, and highly dependent on antibody selection.
 In contrast, hematoxylin and eosin (H\&E) staining, a routine histopathological procedure, offers broader accessibility but lacks HER2 specificity.
 This study proposes an advanced deep learning-based image translation framework to generate high-fidelity IHC images from H\&E-stained tissue samples, enabling cost-effective and scalable HER2 assessment.
 By modifying the loss function of pyramid pix2pix, we mitigate mode collapse, a fundamental limitation in generative adversarial networks (GANs), and introduce a novel variance-based penalty that enforces structural diversity in generated images.
-Our model particularly excels in translating HER2-positive (IHC 3+) images, which have remained challenging for existing methods due to their complex morphological variations.
-Extensive evaluations on the BCI histopathological dataset demonstrate that our model surpasses state-of-the-art methods in terms of peak signal-to-noise ratio (PSNR), structural similarity index (SSIM), and Fréchet Inception Distance (FID), particularly in accurately translating HER2-positive (IHC 3+) images.
+Our model particularly excels in translating HER2-positive (IHC 3+) images, which have remained challenging for existing methods.
+Quantitative evaluations on the overall BCI dataset reveal that our approach outperforms baseline models, achieving a peak signal-to-noise ratio (PSNR) of 22.16, a structural similarity index (SSIM) of 0.47, and a Fréchet Inception Distance (FID) of 346.37.
+In comparison, the pyramid pix2pix baseline attained PSNR 21.15, SSIM 0.43, and FID 516.75, while the standard pix2pix model yielded PSNR 20.74, SSIM 0.44, and FID 472.6.
+These results affirm the superior fidelity and realism of our generated IHC images.
 Beyond medical imaging, our model exhibits superior performance in general image-to-image translation tasks, showcasing its potential across multiple domains.
 This work marks a significant step toward AI-driven precision oncology, offering a reliable and efficient alternative to traditional HER2 diagnostics.